What Is a Multisig Wallet?

 Resilience has a price, and that price is complexity.
 A single-key wallet is easy to set up and easy to back up.
 Multisig asks more of you:

-Multisig removes single points of failure, but it adds moving parts.
+Multisig is not automatically safer: keys generated or stored together, a lost wallet descriptor, or a compromised setup can reintroduce a single point of failure outside the signing threshold.
+It removes single points of failure only when the keys are genuinely independent, and it adds moving parts.
 For a first wallet or small amounts, a well-backed-up single-key wallet is often plenty.
 Multisig earns its keep as the stakes and the time horizon grow.

 The one rule multisig can't replace